-Initial size of LSFS device is equal to one empty file-segment irrespective of the device size.
-When data hit the device, it grows automatically as changes arrive.
+The initial size of an LSFS device is equal to one empty file-segment irrespective of the device size.
+When data is written to the device, it grows automatically as changes arrive.

 Old data is kept on the file system until defragmentation cleans it up.

-LSFS supports built-in automatic and manual defragmentation, deduplication on the fly and snapshots.
+LSFS supports built-in automatic and manual defragmentation, inline deduplication, and snapshots.

-LSFS is a snapshot based file system.
-Every snapshot is incremental and occupies additional space, which is equal to changes made since previous snapshot creation.
+LSFS is a snapshot-based file system.
+Every snapshot is incremental and occupies additional space which is equal to the changes made since the previous snapshot creation.